Anunth-R/Fast-Robots/lab_6.md

 # DMP Setup

 One thing that I noticed in the previous labs was that the yaw angle has substantial drift on the IMU.
 I found that I could correct this using the digital motion processor (DMP) built into the IMU but disabled by default.
 The DMP does this by fusing the accelerometer, gyroscope, and magnetometer data so that a single quaternion can be constructed that encodes the orientation of the robot.
-After reading through the documentaition and enabling the DMP, I added the following code to my setup to initialize DMP.
+After reading through the documentation and enabling the DMP, I added the following code to my setup to initialize DMP.

 ![image](https://github.com/user-attachments/assets/8c299303-5281-443f-950d-76a64afa2f1b)